Usuck-crypto2005/snake_game/README.md

-i think u need to install pygame for this to work
+u need to install pygame for this to work